Battle of Antietam: Midday phase

-Sunken Road: "Bloody Lane"
+Opening assaults on the Sunken Road

 By midday, the action had shifted to the center of the Confederate line.
 Sumner had accompanied the morning attack of Sedgwick's division, but another of his divisions, under French, lost contact with Sumner and Sedgwick and inexplicably headed south.
 Eager for an opportunity to see combat, French found skirmishers in his path and ordered his men forward.
 By this time, Sumner's aide (and son) located French, described the terrible fighting in the West Woods and relayed an order for him to divert Confederate attention by attacking their center.

 French confronted D.H.
 Hill's division.
 Hill commanded about 2,500 men, less than half the number under French, and three of his five brigades had been torn up during the morning combat.
 This sector of Longstreet's line was theoretically the weakest.
-But Hill's men were in a strong defensive position, atop a gradual ridge, in a sunken road worn down by years of wagon traffic, which formed a natural trench.
+Hill's men, however, were in a strong defensive position, atop a gradual ridge, in a sunken road worn down by years of wagon traffic, which formed a natural trench.

 French launched a series of brigade-sized assaults against Hill's improvised breastworks at around 9:30 a.m..
-The first brigade to attack, mostly inexperienced troops commanded by Brig.
-Gen. Max Weber, was quickly cut down by heavy rifle fire; neither side deployed artillery at this point.
-The second attack, more raw recruits under Col. Dwight Morris, was also subjected to heavy fire but managed to beat back a counterattack by the Alabama Brigade of Robert Rodes.
-The third, under Brig.
-Gen. Nathan Kimball, included three veteran regiments, but they also fell to fire from the sunken road.
+The first brigade to attack, mostly inexperienced troops commanded by Brigadier General Max Weber, was quickly cut down by heavy rifle fire; neither side deployed artillery at this point.
+The second attack, more raw recruits under Colonel Dwight Morris, was also subjected to heavy fire, but managed to beat back a counterattack by the Alabama Brigade of Robert Rodes.
+The third, under Brigadier General Nathan Kimball, included three veteran regiments, but they also fell to fire from the sunken road.
 French's division suffered 1,750 casualties (of his 5,700 men) in under an hour.